treycole/pythtb/website/source/examples.rst

 BN ribbon with change of nonperiodic vector
 -------------------------------------------

-A boron nitride ribbon calculation is used to illustrate a case where it is appropriate to change a nonperiodic lattice vector to be normal to a periodic one, showing that the Berry phase along the ribbon is the expected one only after such a change.
+This boron nitride ribbon calculation illustrates a case where it is a good idea to change a nonperiodic lattice vector to be normal to the periodic direction(s).
+While the model is physically the same before and after the change, as shown by the identical band structures, the Berry phase is consistent with the polarization in the extended direction only after the change.

 .. plot :: examples/bn_ribbon_berry.py
    :include-source: